lanawwas/shacl-validator/README.md

 # SHACL Validation Tool

-This Rust tool validates RDF data against a SHACL (Shapes Constraint Language) file.
-It also allows for the loading of ontologies and external terminologies for use in the validation process.
+The shacl_validation.rs tool is a command-line tool written in Rust that performs SHACL validation on a given RDF TTL data file using a SHACL TTL file and external terminology TTL files.
+The tool loads the ontology and external terminology files into the file system for optimized memory and performance.

+## Prerequisites

+To run the shacl_validation.rs tool, you need to have Rust installed on your system.
+You can download Rust from the official website: https://www.rust-lang.org/tools/install

 ## Usage